DeRomuald/social-network-api/README.md

 node server.js
 ```
- http:// locahost:3001 to use application
+ http:// locahost:3001 to view in browser

 ## Acknowledgements
 - This project was inspired by UM Coding Boot Camp.